 Diligence and rationalising third-party reliance

-Third parties can pose risks – especially if business leaders are not aware of, for example, the end use of foreign manufacturers’ materials or the other markets that they are serving.
+Third parties can pose risks – especially if business leaders are not aware of, for example, the source of foreign manufacturers’ materials or the markets that channel partners are serving.
 From an enforcement perspective, authorities expect operators to take responsibility and exert more control over their supply chain.

 Think about exports in co-ordination with imports